 During the OSHA 2264 course, students will learn about the safety and health hazards associated with permit-required confined space entry.
 The training features workshops on permit entry classification, instrumentation and program development.
 Upon completion, students will have the ability to identify permit and non-permit required confined spaces, reference the OSHA Permit-required Confined Spaces Standard, conduct atmospheric testing and implement a permit-required confined space program.
 The cost of the course is $625.

-“This course is strongly recommended for personnel responsible for confined space safety or who have job duties involving permit-required confined spaces, as per requirements in OSHA 1910.146 Subpart J in General Industry or OSHA 1926.1201 Subpart AA in Construction,” Brandon C. Takacs, WVU Extension Specialist and National Resource Center OSHA Training Institute Education Center director, said.
+“This course is strongly recommended for personnel responsible for confined space safety or who have job duties involving permit-required confined spaces, as per requirements in OSHA 1910.146 Subpart J in General Industry or OSHA 1926.1201 Subpart AA in Construction,” Brandon C. Takacs, former WVU Extension Specialist and past National Resource Center OSHA Training Institute Education Center director, said.
 “It will provide the necessary information to assist those with workplace responsibilities and duties for these types of work areas.”